About the Journal

 Advertising and Direct Marketing

-Buletin Poltanesaare committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition Buletin Poltanesaand Editorial Board assist in communications with other journals and/or publishers where this is useful and necessary.
-Tepian utilize direct marketing activities.
-The price per copy is IDR 150.000,- ($ 10) (excluding shipping costs).
+Buletin Poltanesa are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+In addition, Buletin Poltanesa and Editorial Board assist in communications with other journals and/or publishers where this is useful and necessary.
+Buletin Poltanesa utilize direct marketing activities.
+The price per copy is 150.000,- (IDR) (excluding shipping costs).